Christopher W. Johnson: Other appointments

 He was an expert witness for the public inquiry into the Grenfell Tower fire where he addressed the communications issues that exacerbated the evacuation of the residents.

 He is the only academic member of the UK National Cyber Advisory Board, chaired by the Deputy Prime Minister of the United Kingdom, charged to support the implementation of the UK National Cyber Security Policy.

 He serves as co-chair of the National Cyber Security Centre (United Kingdom) Community of Interest in Industrial Control Systems.

 Johnson was elected to the UK Computing Research Committee (2016–2022); where he was responsible for the interface with public policy.

 He chaired the EPSRC Strategic Advisory Team on Information, Communication and Technology ICT (2021–2024) and was a member of the EPSRC Strategic Advisory Team on Equality, Diversity and Inclusion (EDI).

 He attends the Northern Ireland Assembly Stormont All Party Group on STEM., supported the Scottish government's Building National Resilience working group and is a member of the Royal Irish Academy's Engineering and Computing Science Committee.

 Previously, Johnson chaired the scientific advisory board to the EC SESAR programme for the modernisation of air traffic management.

 In 2017, he helped deliver the UK Department for Transport review of cyber security across the UK aviation industry and was the only academic invited to present at the UN/ICAO first summit of cyber security in aviation.

 Awards and honours

-He is a fellow of the Royal Society of Edinburgh, a fellow of the Royal Aeronautical Society and of the British Computer Society.
+He is a Fellow of the Royal Society of Edinburgh, a Fellow of the Royal Aeronautical Society and of the British Computer Society.

 In 2023, he was awarded one of only five fellowships from the International Federation of Information Processing, recognised by the United Nations.
+In 2025, he was elected Fellow of the Royal Academy of Engineering.